adriana-olszak/promo-editor/README.md

 - User can select from 4 backgrounds fetched on app init
 - Click on background thumbnail - sets image as background for editor area
 - Click on “Delete Background” - cleans background
-- user can search for background by given keywords
+- User can search for background by given keywords

 ### Logo area (4h + 1h bug fix)